adigasuhas/Accelerating-Search-for-Superconductors-using-Machine-Learning/README.md

     ```bash
     cd Accelarating-Search-for-Superconductors-using-Machine-Learning/Temp_Predictor/

-- Preparing the Input File
+## Preparing the Input File

 - Open the file named `Temp_prediction_materials.csv`.
 - The following columns can be handled as described:

     - `Material-ID` (_Optional_): This is for user reference and identification.
 It is not auto-filled by the code, so you may enter any identifier (e.g., Unique Identification number, Sample name).
     - `Chemical_Formula`: Add the materials (chemical compositions) for which you wish to predict the critical temperature ($T_c$).
     - `Temp_critical`(_Optional_): If known, you may enter the experimental $T_c$ here for comparison.
 Otherwise, you may leave it blank.

 - Follow the formatting rules illustrated in the reference image provided in the repository to ensure your chemical composition input is valid.

     <div align="center">
         <img src="/Other_Files/Chemical_Composition_Rules.png" width="850">
     </div>

-- Generating Descriptors based on Quantum Structural Diagrams

-- Predicting critical temperature of materials
+## Compound Similarity Check

+- After entering the `Chemical_Formula` into `Material_prediction.csv`, you can check if the compound is present in the `SuperCon-MTG` dataset by running the following command.
+A warning will be displayed, and if the compound is found, its corresponding material ID and critical temperature will be shown.

+    ```bash
+    cd Temp_Predictor
+    python3 Compound_Matcher.py
+    ```

+## Generating Descriptors and Critical Temperature Prediction

+- Once you have validated that the compound is not present in the `SuperCon-MTG` dataset, you can proceed to generate descriptors for $T_c$ prediction.
+To do this, simply run the `Predict.sh` script, which will generate the descriptors and predict $T_c$ using both the 30-feature and 5-feature models.

+    If the script does not have execute permissions, you can grant them using the following command (skip if already granted):

+    ```bash
+    chmod +700 Predict.sh
+    ./Predict.sh
+    ```

+- Upon successful execution, a `Material_prediction_results.csv` file will be generated inside the `Temp_Predictor` folder.
+This file will contain the following columns:
+  - `Material-ID`
+  - `Chemical_Formula`
+  - `Temp_critical`
+  - `Predicted_class`
+  - `Predicted_Temp_critical_30_Features`
+  - `Predicted_Temp_critical_5_Features`